Haywood Jeffires: Biography

-Jeffires played wide receiver for the Oilers between 1987 and 1996.
-He played most of his career with the Oilers during the "Run & Shoot" era with Warren Moon.
+Jeffires played wide receiver for the Oilers from 1987 and 1995.
+He played most of his career with them during the "Run & Shoot" era with Warren Moon.
 The Run & Shoot also incorporated teammates Ernest Givins, Drew Hill, Webster Slaughter, and Curtis Duncan.
-A 3-time Pro Bowl selection from 1991 to 1993, Jeffires led the AFC in receptions in 1991 with 100.
+A three-time Pro Bowl selection from 1991 to 1993, Jeffires led the NFL in receptions in 1991 with 100.

 As of 2008, Jeffires is coaching the Bay Area Gamblers, a semipro football team in Pearland, Texas.
 Though his last name is spelled Jeffires, it is pronounced Jeffries, a fact that commentators often noted during broadcasts of games in which Jeffires was playing.
-1991 Nintendo Entertainment System console game, Tecmo Super Bowl, incorrectly listed Jeffires' name as "Jeffries".
+The 1991 Nintendo Entertainment System console game, Tecmo Super Bowl, incorrectly listed Jeffires' name as "Jeffries".

 Jeffires currently resides in suburban Houston with his wife, Robin, and their two children, Andrea and Haywood III.
 Jeffires remains beloved and active in the Houston community, devoting countless hours assisting special needs children, and is frequently tapped for personal appearances and interviews.